 10. If you have a leak from an R-410A system, does the entire charge have to be replaced, or can the system be topped off?

-Since R-410A acts very much like a single component refrigerant, any change in composition due to a leak is minimal.
-The system can be topped off, without removing the entire charge.
-There is no practical limit to the number of times a unit can be topped-off or the refrigerant recovered from a unit.
-However, we do recommend that all leaks be repaired before topping a system off.
+Because R-410A acts much like a single-component refrigerant, any change in composition due to a leak is minimal.
+The system can be topped off without removing the entire charge.
+There is no practical limit to the number of times a unit can be topped off or the refrigerant recovered from a unit.
+However, we recommend all leaks be repaired before topping a system off.
 Excessive superheat is an indication of low charge, and the possibility of a leak in the system should be considered.